New and Enhanced Features in BlockSim

-With the release of Version 8, BlockSim offers a completely updated user interface that has many new and enhanced features.
-Some of the major additions and enhancements in Version 8 include:
+With integration into the Synthesis Platform, BlockSim now offers a completely updated user interface that has many new and enhanced features.
+This page provides a summary of some of the major additions and enhancements.

-With the release of Version 8, BlockSim analyses are stored in a centralized database that supports simultaneous access by multiple users and shares relevant reliability information between ReliaSoft’s Synthesis-enabled software tools.
-To give just a couple examples of the many integration opportunities available in the new Synthesis Platform, you can now:
+BlockSim analyses are now stored in a centralized database (standard or enterprise) that supports simultaneous access by multiple users and shares relevant reliability information between ReliaSoft’s Synthesis applications.

-All Synthesis-enabled applications are now available in both 32-bit and 64-bit versions.
-In Version 8, we have added multi-thread support to take full advantage of the processing power on your computer, and also re-engineered/re-optimized much of the code, so you can now run simulations 10 to 50 times faster.
+All Synthesis applications are now available in both 32-bit and 64-bit versions.
+We have added multi-thread support to take full advantage of the processing power on your computer, and also re-engineered/re-optimized much of the code, so you can now run simulations 10 to 50 times faster.
 [Click here to see if you need the multi-thread version...]

 Reuse Reliability/Maintenance Definitions

-The new universal reliability definition (URD) capabilities in Version 8 make it easier and more flexible than ever to manage the component reliability and maintenance characteristics required for system analyses.
-Now you can share the same resources (e.g., failure model, maintenance strategy, availability of repair crew/spare parts, etc.) with all users who have access to the project, and directly link the URD with other analyses performed in Weibull++, ALTA, Xfmea and RCM++.
+The universal reliability definition (URD) capabilities in Synthesis make it easier and more flexible than ever to manage the component reliability and maintenance characteristics required for system analyses.
+Now you can share the same resources (e.g., failure model, maintenance strategy, availability of repair crew/spare parts, etc.) with all users who have access to the project, and directly link the URD with other analyses performed in other Synthesis applications.

 For many of the inputs (e.g., duration, cost, etc.), you now have the choice to enter a constant value (e.g., $100) or a probabilistic model (e.g., Normal distribution with Mean = $100 and Std = $16.67).